Lab Experiment 11: Mathematical Efficiency Calibration

 6. Set the PHA conversion gain to 32768 channels.

 7. Adjust the coarse and fine gain of the MCA such that the 1408 keV peak is visible in the upper part of the spectrum.

 8. Acquire data, ensuring that at least 10 000 counts are achieved in several of the major peaks throughout the spectrum.
 Use the spreadsheet to calculate the energy calibration coefficients.
-Enter these into ProSpect using the Energy Calibration tab.
+Enter these into the ProSpect software using the Energy Calibration tab.

 9. Measure the net peak area and uncertainty for each of the major peaks.
 Calculate the ratio of count rates for each peak to the count rates for the data collected in Experiment 8.

-10. Model the experiment setup of Step 2 in LabSOCS Geometry Composer and extract the efficiency values.
+10. Model the experiment set up of Step 2 in LabSOCS Geometry Composer and extract the efficiency values.
 Calculate the ratio of the efficiency values for this geometry to the efficiency values extracted in Exercise 1.
 How do these compare to the ratios calculated in Step 9?